On regularity of profinite isomorphisms between cusped hyperbolic 3-manifolds and the $A$-polynomial: Introduction

 Weaker versions of \autoref{mainthm: regular} have been proven.
 Liu \cite{Liu23} proved that any isomorphism between the profinite completion of the fundamental groups of finite-volume hyperbolic 3-manifolds (including closed and cusped) is $\Zx$-regular, that is, the induced isomorphism $\widehat{H_1(M;\Z)}\to \widehat{H_1(N;\Z)}$ is the profinite completion of an isomorphism $H_1(M;\Z)\to H_1(N;\Z)$ composed with a scalar multiplication by some element $\lambda\in \Zx$, see \autoref{THM: Zx regular}.
 The author proved in \cite{Xu24a} that any isomorphism between the profinite completion of the fundamental groups of cusped hyperbolic 3-manifolds is peripheral $\Zx$-regular, that is, replacing `regular' in \autoref{introdef: peripheral Zx regular} with `$\Zx$-regular', see \autoref{THM: peripheral Zx regular}.

 The proof of \autoref{mainthm: regular} is an improvement of these two weaker results.
-The key technique we utilize is the relative cohomology theory for profinite groups introduced by Wilkes \cite{Wil19}.
-In fact, for an isomorphism $f$ between the profinite completion of the fundamental groups of finite-volume hyperbolic 3-manifolds, we can define a profinite mapping degree $\deg(f)\in \Zx$ witnessed in the third relative homology groups.
+The key technique being utilized in this paper is the relative cohomology theory for profinite groups introduced by Wilkes \cite{Wil19}.
+In fact, for an isomorphism $f$ between the profinite completion of the fundamental groups of cusped hyperbolic 3-manifolds, we can define a profinite mapping degree $\deg(f)\in \Zx$ witnessed in the third relative homology groups.
 The coefficient $\lambda\in\Zx$ that appears in the $\Zx$-regularity statement is denoted by $\coef(f)$.
 We establish two relations between $\coef(f)$ and $\deg(f)$.
 On one hand, through passing onto the peripheral subgroups, we prove that $\coef(f)^2=\pm\deg(f)$.
-On the other hand, using the techinque of Dehn filling introduced in \cite{Xu24b}, we can also pass these invariants to a profinite isomorphism between closed hyperbolic 3-manifolds and prove that $\coef(f)^3=\pm \deg(f)$ based on a formula of Liu \cite[Lemma 5.3]{Liu25}.
+On the other hand, using the Dehn filling technique introduced in \cite{Xu24b}, we can also pass these invariants to a profinite isomorphism between closed hyperbolic 3-manifolds and prove that $\coef(f)^3=\pm \deg(f)$ based on a formula of Liu \cite[Lemma 5.3]{Liu25}.
 These two methods demonstrate a dimension shift, which in turn implies that $\coef(f)=\pm1$.

 \begin{remark} When $M$ and $N$ are closed hyperbolic 3-manifolds and $f:\widehat{\pi_1M}\to \widehat{\pi_1N}$ is an isomorphism, Liu \cite[Lemma 7.1]{Liu25} showed that $\coef(f)^2=1$.
 This is currently the closest result towards regularity in the closed case.
 Our proof for the cusped case relies on the boundary structure, and it cannot be extended directly to the closed case. \end{remark}